-All-America return man became a consistent weapon in the passing game in 2014 • One of the most electrifying players in college football with his ability to return punts and make defenders miss • Tied the NCAA single-season record with five punt return touchdowns in 2013 and is one shy of the career mark of eight held by Texas Tech’s Wes Welker and Oklahoma’s Antonio Perkins • Became the first Carolina true freshman to earn first-team All-America honors in 2013.
+Two-time All-America return man who has emerged as a consistent threat in the passing game over the last two seasons • One of the most electrifying players in college football with his ability to return punts and make defenders miss • Tied the NCAA record with five punt return touchdowns in 2013, added two more in 2015, and is one shy of the career mark of eight held by Texas Tech’s Wes Welker and Oklahoma’s Antonio Perkins • Already owns the school record for career punt return yards.

 2014 – Sophomore Season